What DevLearn Taught Us About The xAPI Adoption Curve

 For those of you that attended the 2016 DevLearn show, you may recall that xAPI was everywhere as organizations started to look at moving from meaningless to meaningful performance metrics.
+Let’s find out more about the xAPI Adoption Curve.

 So, having just about managed to settle back in from a whirlwind trip to Vegas for DevLearn 2017, I wanted to share my experiences from the show and highlight some of those issues – and how organizations might go about rectifying, or better yet, avoiding them altogether…

-xAPI is Going Now Mainstream
+xAPI is Now Mainstream

 At Learning Pool (formerly HT2 Labs), we have been beating the xAPI drum for a long time.
 So long in fact, that sometimes it feels like it is never going to be as widespread or as widely adopted as the SCORM specification has been.